 Sync data from an S3 bucket instance to a Timescale Cloud service:

-- livesync uses Glob patterns to identify the objects to sync.
+- Use glob patterns to identify the objects to sync.

-- livesync uses the objects returned for subsequent queries.
-This efficient approach means files are synced in
+- Livesync uses the objects returned for subsequent queries.
+This efficient approach means files are synced in lexicographical order

 .

-- livesync watches an S3 bucket for new files and imports them automatically. livesync runs on a configurable schedule and tracks processed files.
+- Livesync watches an S3 bucket for new files and imports them automatically.
+It runs on a configurable schedule and tracks processed files.

 - For large backlogs, livesync checks every minute until caught up.